 More than anything, this book is about courage—the courage to face your fears about your health and the courage to keep fighting for your dignity.

 When you sign up for Alexander's newsletter, receive How to Create Disabled Characters: A Checklist to Help Authors Accurately Represent Illnesses and Conditions for FREE!
-In her newsletter, Alexander provides tips and resources on how to write disabled characters and short reflections on being chronically ill, discusses disability and chronic illness in fiction, provides writing updates, and links to her latest articles.
+In her newsletter, Alexander provides tips and resources on how to write disabled characters and short reflections on being chronically ill.
+She particularly loves discussing how disability and chronic illness is represented in fiction.